Should You Hire a Lawyer After a Car Accident?

 The short answer is that we have no idea.
 The value of a case is based on scores of variables and you really can’t know the true value of your case because you lack the necessary experience.
 For example, one big issue that you might not be thinking about: venue.
 In Maryland, for example, jurisdiction in Baltimore is a huge value driver as opposed to a rural county in western or southern Maryland.

 Unless you have seen hundreds of these cases and have seen how judges and juries respond to similar facts and injuries, you really have no clue as to the value.
-But as long as you understand this is the risk you take without a seasoned personal injury lawyer, you have to figure out what you think is reasonable and pick a value that is higher than that number, but no so high as to tell the insurance company that you are unreasonable or have no clue what you are doing.
+But as long as you understand this is the risk you take without a seasoned personal injury lawyer, you have to figure out what you think is reasonable and pick a value that is higher than that number, but not so high as to tell the insurance company that you are unreasonable or have no clue what you are doing.
 This is terribly tricky if you do not handle injury cases every day.

 Again, we do not recommend proceeding without counsel in the vast majority of cases.
-There are just too many land mines to settle your own car accident case, much less filing suit, to go forward without an experienced advocate with a history of results.
+There are just too many landmines to settle your own car accident case, much less filing suit, to go forward without an experienced advocate with a history of results.
 But if you are going to go it alone on your accident case, many of these tips should serve you well in most cases.
 Good luck!

 - Sample demand letters in various personal injury cases